 This post focuses only on the slider part of the design.
 We will cover creating the cards, the slider and then we will move images, texts and buttons inside those cards.

-The bottom sheet is coming soon in the next post. 🙂
+The bottom sheet is described in this post. 🙂

 I don’t want to waste our time on the aspects that don’t really matter, so let’s skip the headers and bottom menu and focus only on the slider.
 You can always find the full code in here.
 This is our starting point: